rlucio/cinder-violin-driver-grizzly/README.md

     Example: cp violin.py /usr/local/lib/python2.7/dist-packages/cinder/volume/drivers

+4. Create an openstack igroup on the Violin v6xxx array.

+    'igroup create name openstack'

+5. If you haven't setup iSCSI on your array, follow your system documentation to enable iSCSI and configure your HBAs with appropriate IP addresses.

-4. Configure cinder to use the violin driver (see below).
+6. Configure cinder to use the violin driver (see below).

-5. Restart cinder-volume.
+7. Restart cinder-volume.

 Configuration
 -------------